 The table below reflects the incremental amount of compensation payable to our named executive officers under various termination and change in control scenarios.
-The table does not reflect compensation payable to Mr. Schmidtlein under the terms of his severance letter agreement, which was not effective in fiscal year 2011.
-The amounts shown below assume that such hypothetical termination or change in control is effective as of March 31, 2011.
-These amounts do not include benefits earned or vested as of March 31, 2011, or benefits provided under insurance or regular programs available to salaried employees generally.
+The amounts shown below assume that such hypothetical termination or change in control is effective as of March 31, 2012.
+These amounts do not include benefits earned or vested as of March 31, 2012, or benefits provided under insurance or regular programs available to salaried employees generally.
 The actual amounts that are payable upon a named executive officer's termination of employment can be determined only at the time of any such event.
 Due to the number of factors that affect the nature and amount of any benefits provided upon a termination or change in control, any actual amounts paid or distributed may be higher or lower than the amounts set forth below.
 Factors that could affect these amounts include, among other things, the time of year the event occurs, our financial performance, and the age of the named executive officer at the time of the event.